Docker

 vim rauthy/rauthy.cfg

-3. Create a sub-directory for the Database files
+3. Access rights for the Database files

-The rauthy container by default runs everything with user:group 10001:10001 for security reasons.
+The Rauthy container by default runs everything with user:group 10001:10001 for security reasons.

 To make this work with the default values, you have 2 options: